sunqysunqy/sunqysunqy.github.io/_pages/about.md

 - _2025.09_  🎉 **Four** papers are accepted by **NeurIPS 2025**

-- _2025.07_  🎉 We will organize a workshop regarding [Frontiers in Graph Machine Learning for the Large Model Era](magic-group-buaa.github.io/CIKM2025_workshop/) in **CIKM 2025**.
+- _2025.07_  🌟 We will organize a workshop regarding [Frontiers in Graph Machine Learning for the Large Model Era](magic-group-buaa.github.io/CIKM2025_workshop/) in **CIKM 2025**.
 See you in Seoul!

 - _2025.06_  🎉 **One** paper is accepted by **IEEE TKDE**

-- _2025.05_  🎉 We will give a tutorial regarding [Towards Low-Distortion Graph Representation Learning](https://magic-group-buaa.github.io/IJCAI25_tutorial/) at **IJCAI 2025**.
+- _2025.05_  🌟 We will give a tutorial regarding [Towards Low-Distortion Graph Representation Learning](https://magic-group-buaa.github.io/IJCAI25_tutorial/) at **IJCAI 2025**.
 See you in Guangzhou!

-- _2025.05_  🎉 We are organizing a competition regarding [Characterizing User Behavior in Social Networks: Propagation, Prediction, and Sensemaking](https://magic-group-buaa.github.io/IJCAI25/index.html) at **IJCAI 2025**.
+- _2025.05_  🌟 We host a challenge  [Characterizing User Behavior in Social Networks: Propagation, Prediction, and Sensemaking](https://magic-group-buaa.github.io/IJCAI25/index.html) at **IJCAI 2025**.
 Welcome to join!

 - _2025.05_  🎉 **One** paper is accepted by **ACL 2025**